jhall043/Semester-Project-CS-417/README.md

 To compile the project, use the provided Gradle wrapper or the `gradle build` command.

 # Run
+Make sure to build the program first.
-To run the application, use the following command: gradle run --args="FILE_PATH.txt" <-- Note that for testing the following was used: gradle run --args="TestData.txt" This will start the application.
+To run the application, use the following command: java -cp build/classes/java/main MainDriver TestData.txt Then pass in a time step value when prompted, example: 45

 ## Project Overview
 This project processes CPU core temperature data from a file, providing: